javielico/site/policy.markdown

 * Consume renewal green energy supplied by [Bulb](https://bulb.co.uk).
 * Support organisations that contribute and give back such as [Webarchitects Coop](https://www.webarchitects.coop) and [GreenNet](https://www.greennet.org.uk).
 * Try to avoid using physical stationery and printing documents wherever possible, after all, we live in the digital age.

+# Newsletter
+I manage the newsletter using Buttondown with no tracking selected or included on my emails.

+When you sign up for my mailing list, I'm the only one who see your email address.
+I will never share it with anyone else and will use it to send you my newsletter until you unsubscribe.

+# Videos
+MP4 and Flash formatted videos are hosted on [FramaTube](https://framatube.org) using [PeerTube](https://joinpeertube.org).